Zibar

 ZIBAR is a family of high-mobility, 4x4, all-terrain vehicles designed and manufactured in Israel.
 Originally developed in 1998 by Ido Cohen of Ido Off Road Center Ltd. (IORC), the ZIBAR family is now produced by Israel Aerospace Industries (IAI) at the Land Systems Division of IAI's subsidiary ELTA Systems.
-Designed to handle challenging terrains and harsh environments, the ZIBAR is utilized by military and security forces for a variety of roles, including troop transport, reconnaissance, and logistics support.
+Designed to handle challenging terrain and harsh environments, the ZIBAR is utilized by military and security forces for a variety of roles, including troop transport, reconnaissance, and logistics support.